Ellestial/100-days-of-code/log.md

 **Thoughts**: I feel a bit odd about reviewing items that I'm already pretty comfortable with (variables, primitive data types, etc.), but I also wanted to make sure to really tackle all of this course I purchased (other than HTML/CSS).
 I'm glad I did!
 I didn't realize you could enter sample code into the console and have it remember variables, run functions, etc. I also forgot the difference between undefined and null, and didn't know undefined == null results in true.

 **Link to work:** N/A

+### Day 4: January 11, 2018

+**Readings**: None for the day.

+**Today's Progress**: I got through if statements and boolean information on the Web Developer Bootcamp course.

+**Thoughts**:  It took longer than I expected, especially since I'm familiar with this material.
+I may be too tired.
+I should work on starting JavaScript before 9:00PM.

+**Link to work:** N/A